OperationSpark/first-website/README.md

 * Google `border-radius` and add it to the `<nav>` element.
 * Add a border around the image

-### TODO 11 : Add Update Gitignore
+### TODO 11: Update Gitignore

-We need to do some cleanup before putting your site onto the internet.
+Before putting your site on the internet, we need to check the `.gitignore` file.
+A gitignore file specifies intentionally untracked files that Git should ignore.
+Files already tracked by Git are not affected.

-* Open the `.gitignore` file
+* Select the `.gitignore` file on the left side of your workspace.
-* Delete line 32 which contains `bower_components`
-* Then, at the bottom of the `.gitignore` file, make a new blank line by hitting Enter and then type `.*`
-* Save the `.gitignore` file, and close it.
+* Make sure you see `node_modules` listed on line 42.

 ### TODO 12 : Go Live

 Let's put our site on the Internet so that anyone can look at it!

-With <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>, once you push your changes from your Stackblitz workspace up to your GitHub repository, your page will be live on the Internet.
+With <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>, once you push your changes from your Stackblitz up to your GitHub repository, your page will be live on the Internet.

 To do so, you'll need to enter the following git commands into your bash terminal.
-In the bottom window pane click the plus sign and select "New Terminal".

-Enter the following commands, and be careful to place your spaces correctly and press `ENTER` after each one.
-Read the results of each command and check for errors.

-1. Change directories into your github folder.
-The result should look something like this: `cd "hallebot.github.io"` (the github username of the user in this example is `hallebot`).
-Once your command looks similar to this, press enter to move on to the next command:

-        cd "replace this with your github repository folder"

-2. First, **add** all the files we worked into git so that they can be archived into a set of changes in our source control:
+1. First, **add** all the files we worked into git so that they can be archived into a set of changes in our source control:

-        git add -A
+        git add .

-3. Then **commit** everything that has been added to the set of changes:
+2. Then **commit** everything that has been added to the set of changes:

         git commit -m 'A basic website'

-4. Finally, sync the repository in Stackblitz with the one on github by **pushing** your set of changes. **If** you are prompted, just type 'yes' to proceed, but you may not be asked.
+3. Finally, save the changes from the Stackblitz workspace to github by **pushing** your set of changes. **If** you are prompted, just type 'yes' to proceed, but you may not be asked.

         git push